 Communicating that ‘change is coming’ is not enough.
 You need to explain WHY the change is important and what benefits may be expected from it (as well as any setbacks - don’t try to dodge tough questions around the change).

-Be open to questions and suggestions, hold OPEN team meetings to discuss the changes so that there is a clear understanding from everyone about what is changing, when it is changing, and how that will affect them (if at all).
+Be open to questions and suggestions, hold OPEN team meetings to discuss the changes so that there is a clear understanding from everyone about what is changing when it's changing, and how that will affect them (if at all).

 We’ll talk a little more about who needs to be involved in the change management strategy development later on, but this is a key element in general throughout the process.